 8. Discussion of #2020-3 for Zoning Ordinance Interpretations of the following:

 Barr outlined the procedure for ZBA interpretation proceedings at 7:24pm and began the public comment portion of the interpretation.
-Barr stated the township received additional request for interpretation from Spencer dated 7-8-20 that did not meet the time requirement.
+Barr stated THAT MR. SPENCER DELIVERED MORE INFORMATION FOR HIS INTERPRETATION REQUEST ON 7-7-20.
+THIS DOES NOT MEET THE 30 DAY IN ADVANCE REQUIREMENT OF THE ZBA SO THAT MEMBERS HAVE TIME TO REVIEW.
 Jakubiak made a motion not to add the document submitted 7-7-20; motion seconded by Meinke.
 Barr called for comment and conducted a roll call vote 5/0 motion carried.
 Barr called for interpretation requestor, Bob Spencer to speak.
 Spencer spoke to the board.
 Spencer distributed his thoughts on paper to the board and are included in the meeting minutes.
 Spencer read his document.
 His main goal is that he believes the ZBA has the zoning ordinance currently in effect that will allow its members to find that the Township has jurisdiction over construction in and on the bottomlands of lake beds.
 He requested the ZBA interpret the definition of “structure” from Chapter 23 as it pertains to rock walls, as he feels these are “structures” and should be held to the same zoning requirements and standards.

 Scott Howard, atty for Spencer spoke to the group.
 He outlined 2 cornerstone pieces.
 1 is the interpretation of structure - does it apply to rock walls and all sections therein?
 Howard stated this Township does have the right to regulate things on the bottom of the lake.
 2. Does Township have jurisdiction over shorelines and bottom of the lake.
 He states it is clear the rock walls are structures and the Township has jurisdiction over them.